Heliferepo/epidump_manager/README.md

 sudo ./install.sh
 ```

-If you notice something is missing in the package manager or you found a bug please open an issue
+If you notice something is missing in the package manager, or you find a bug, please open an issue